-- Complete the Data Protection training as soon as they join the schools.
-This is a mandatory requirement. - Complete an annual refresher course as directed by their manager - Ensure that they only ever process personal data in accordance with requirements of the Data Protection Act 2018 - Follow the 6 Principles highlighted above and seek help if needed.
+- Complete the Data Protection training as soon as they join either school.
+This is a mandatory requirement. - Complete an annual refresher course as directed by their manager - Ensure that they only ever process personal data in accordance with requirements of the relevant legislation. - Follow the 6 Principles highlighted above and seek help if needed.